Does modern life ever feel excruciatingly flat to you? A bleak landscape devoid of layers, rhythm, interest, texture?

 The answer I would suggest is ritual.

-Our modern world is nearly devoid of rituals – at least in the way we traditionally think of them.
-Those that remain – such as ones that revolve around the holidays – have largely lost their transformative power and are often endured more than enjoyed, participated in as an obligatory going through of the motions.
+Our modern world is nearly devoid of daily rituals – at least in the way we traditionally think of them.
+Those that remain – such as ones that revolve around the holidays, loved ones and daily practices – have largely lost their transformative power and are often endured more than enjoyed, participated in as an obligatory going through of the motions.
 Ritual has today become associated with that which is rote, empty, meaningless.

 Yet every culture, in every part of the world, in every era has engaged in rituals, suggesting they are a fundamental part of the human condition.
 Rituals have even been called our most basic form of technology – they are a mechanism that can change things, solve problems, perform certain functions, and accomplish tangible results.
 Necessity is the mother of invention, and rituals were born out of the clear-eyed perspective that life is inherently difficult and that unadulterated reality can paradoxically feel incredibly unreal.
-Rituals have for eons been the tools humans have used to release and express emotion, build their personal identity and the identity of their tribe, bring order to chaos, orient themselves in time and space, effect real transformations, and bring layers of meaning and texture to their lives.
+Rituals have for eons been the tools humans have used to release and express emotion, improve their well-being, build their personal identity and the identity of their tribe, create a sense of belonging, bring order to chaos, orient themselves in time and space, affect real transformations, and bring layers of meaning and texture to their lives.
 When rituals are stripped from our existence, and this fundamental human longing goes unsatisfied, restlessness, apathy, alienation, boredom, rootlessness, and anomie are the result.

 The Rites of Manhood

-Today we’ll provide a little context as to the nature of ritual and why it has largely disappeared from modern societies.
+Today we’ll provide a little context as to the nature of ritual and why it has largely disappeared from modern societies and daily life.

 What Is Ritual?